kelvinninja1/codenvy.github.io/pages/setup/single_multi_user.md

 Che is shipped as two different assemblies - single and multi user.
 A single user Che **has no components that provide multi tenancy and permissions**.
 Thus, Che server and workspaces are not secured.
 This makes a single user Che a good choice for developers working locally.

-A multi user Che provides multi-tenancy i.e. **users accounts and workspaces are isolated and secured** with KeyCloak tokens.
-Che uses [KeyCloak](http://www.keycloak.org/) as a mechanism to register, manage and authenticate users.
+A multi user Che provides multi-tenancy i.e. **users accounts and workspaces are isolated and secured** with Keycloak tokens.
+Che uses [Keycloak](http://www.keycloak.org/) as a mechanism to register, manage and authenticate users.
 Permissions API regulates access to different entities in Che, such as workspaces, stacks, recipes, organizations etc. User information is stored in a persistent DB that supports migrations (PostgreSQL).

 ## What Flavor to Choose?